 This statistic shows the revenue of the largest hotel groups worldwide in 2014.
-Hilton Worldwide generated approximately 10.5 billion U.S. dollars in revenue in 2014.
+The hotel chain Hilton Worldwide generated approximately 10.5 billion U.S. dollars in revenue in 2014.

 Global hotel groups - additional information